 Labradors are more prone to progressive retinal atrophy, while Goldens are more likely to develop cataracts or glaucoma.

 One big difference between Labs and Goldens is their temperament and energy levels.

 Because goldens are attentive and patient, they are easy to train.
-They also get along well with other animals, so if you already have pets at home, a Golden Retriever is a good fit.
+They also get along well with other animals, so a Golden Retriever is a good fit if you already have pets at home.

 Is your Labrador or Golden Retriever purebred?

 Without the right papers and documents, it can be quite hard and challenging to know if your dog is purebred.
-And the only way to be sure, aside from tests that are administered by vets, is to identify the main characteristics.
+And the only way to be sure, aside from tests that vets administer, is to identify the main characteristics.
 So, it is a purely visual examination.

 For Labrador Retrievers, the giveaways are the head, coat, and tail.
 A purebred will always feature a square head with a short muzzle.
 Also, their ears will always hang.
 If it goes upright, it is already a mixed breed.